 While South Korea might not yet be the number one travel destination for many around the world, there are plentiful reasons why you should visit the country of the morning calm on your next vacation.
-From history to culture and food to religion, take a look at our guide to the top 15 reasons why you should visit at least once in your lifetime.
+From history to culture and food to religion, take a look at our guide to the top reasons why you should visit South Korea at least once in your lifetime.

 Due to their long history, South Koreans have a variety of traditions they have kept alive throughout centuries.
 Still today, you can watch traditional Korean dance and music performances, while people love to dress in traditional clothes (hanbok) – you can rent it to wear around Seoul and Jeonju, for example.
 Even in modern Seoul, you can still find traditional hanok house neighborhoods with lovely teahouses that have been in existence for decades.
 This mix of old and new is truly fun to explore when traveling in South Korea.

+When you are for the first time in South Korea, make sure you visit a festival.
 Every year, there are more festivals in South Korea than one could attend, with a couple of main festivities everyone likes to join in with.
 When the snow melts and the weather gets warmer, pink and white cherry blossoms transform South Korea into a magical wonderland for a short period at the beginning of spring, and thousands of people come to see the blossoms from all over the country.
 Buddha’s Birthday is another major holiday celebrated in May with lantern parades and performances at local temples, while in fall, Koreans celebrate their own version of Thanksgiving during Chuseok and honor their ancestors during proudly conducted ceremonies.
 In fact, there are festivals in every month of the year for every taste.

 In contrast to its historic landmarks, South Korea is a pioneer in creating new and innovative structures.
 Looking at Seoul, for example, you are surrounded by futuristic buildings in one part of the city, such as the Dongdaemun Design Plaza by Zaha Hadid, while traditional hanok neighborhoods lie just around the corner.
 Earlier this year, Seoul proudly opened the world’s fifth largest skyscraper piercing majestically out of the ground overlooking the Han River.
 It comes with little surprise that some of the world’s leading companies are also located here, including Samsung, Hyundai and Kia.